I Escaped from Devil's Island: Production

 Jim Brown was signed to make the film in December 1972.

 Martin Scorsese says that Roger Corman offered him the chance to direct the film following Boxcar Bertha.
 "The idea was if you shoot it fast enough, you could release the film before Papillon," he said.
 "I was still very keen on genre films."
 However Scorsese decided to make Mean Streets instead.
 He says he had been talked out of doing exploitation films by his friend and colleague John Cassavetes who urged Scorsese to make something more personal.
 (Corman also offered Scorsese The Arena and the director turned that down as well.)

 William Witney directed instead.
 Filming started in April 1973 in Acapulco.
 During filming, Witney's wife died of throat cancer.

 The producers of the similar film Papillon (1973) sued for copyright infringement but were unsuccessful.

 Reception

 Quentin Tarantino was an admirer of the film with a script that is "both entertaining and rather complex" and lead characters that "are refreshingly complicated and three dimensional" and a fresh "exploration of the societal dynamics of the community that the island prisoners exist in" in particular The Fancy Boys who "aren’t presented the way the queer population is usually depicted in novels about Alcatraz or other prison-set seventies adventures... [they] hold their own respected status inside of the island convict community without degradation.
 They’re respected both as individuals and as the group they represent.
 And are coveted objects of desire among the convict population."

 Video Release

-Shout Factory is releasing I Escaped from Devil's Island on DVD and Blu-ray on July 15, 2014.
+Shout Factory released I Escaped from Devil's Island on DVD and Blu-ray on July 15, 2014.